-PVWater relies heavily on automated electrical and radio telemetry systems to monitor and control infrastructure, and generally operates with a staff complement of five.
-Details of current Board and staff members for PVWater under Personel.
+PVWater relies heavily on automated electrical and radio telemetry systems to monitor and control infrastructure, and generally operates with a staff complement of four.
+Details of current Board and staff members for PVWater can be found under Personnel.

 Pioneer Valley Water Supply Scheme

 The scheme supplies water for urban, industrial and agricultural users – mainly sugarcane growers – in the Pioneer Valley, which extends westward and inland from Mackay to Eungella, and encompasses the townships of Sarina, Walkerston, Marian, Eton, Mirani, Septimus, Gargett, Pinnacle and Finch Hatton.